Non-specific effect of vaccines: Smallpox vaccine

 When smallpox vaccine was introduced in the early 19th century, there were anecdotal descriptions of non-specific beneficial effects.
 In the second half of the 20th century the potential for beneficial non-specific effects of smallpox vaccine was reviewed, and new evidence on "para-immune effects" was added.
 More recent studies have focused on the phasing out of smallpox vaccine in the 1970s and compared vaccinated and unvaccinated cohorts.

 Smallpox vaccine leaves a very characteristic scar.
-In low-income countries, having a smallpox vaccine scar has been associated with reductions of more than 40% in overall mortality among adults; in high-income countries smallpox vaccination has been associated with a tendency for reduced risk of asthma, and significantly reduced risk of malignant melanoma and infectious disease hospitalizations.
+In low-income countries, having a smallpox vaccine scar has been associated with reductions of more than 40% in overall mortality among adults; in high-income countries smallpox vaccination has been associated with a tendency for reduced risk of asthma, and significantly reduced risk of melanoma and infectious disease hospitalizations.
 There are no studies that contradict these observations.
 However no randomized trials testing the effect of smallpox vaccine on overall mortality and morbidity have been conducted.